Apokalipsa/Calorie-Tracker/README.md

 # Calorie-Tracker
 This Calorie Tracker JavaScript application was created with vanilla JS.
 No frameworks.
-For UI/UX is created using Materialize CSS.
+UI/UX is created using Materialize CSS.

 # App Features